SolaceHarmony/SolaceCore/docs/Architectural_Deepdive.md

 Our aim is to capture every critical aspect, ensuring no line of code or diagram detail that contributes to understanding the system is missed.

 *This document is actively under construction and will be built iteratively.*
-*Archived MVP Context:* An archived document, [`docs/archive/MVPPlan.md`](docs/archive/MVPPlan.md:1), outlines an early Minimum Viable Product (MVP) plan for Solace.
-This MVP focused on establishing basic memory persistence (initially using LangFlow's `ConversationBufferMemory`) and simple tool integration (via LangFlow plugins) to achieve foundational conversational capabilities.
-This highlights an iterative approach to realizing the broader Solace vision.
 ### 0.2.
 Key Solace AI Requirements (from ProjectPlan_v2)

 The `ProjectPlan_v2` (Sec 2) details numerous requirements for the Solace AI.
 Key themes include: